keyalp/ai-recommender/README.md

 - Greater generalizability: Deeper models typically have greater generalizability, allowing them to better adapt to new or previously unseen data.
 Through multiple layers, these models can learn richer and more flexible representations, allowing them to better generalize to different scenarios and test cases.

-## Our proposal
+## Proposed deep architectures
 To fully explore the capabilities of deeper models, we introduce three distinct network architectures designed by us.

-### Deep model
+### Deep model:

 ![](https://hackmd.io/_uploads/S1-dJEW92.png)

-As observed, the model comprises two embedding layers that receive input and are subsequently concatenated before being fed into a series of fully connected layers.
-The network outputs the probability of match between the user and the movie.
+As noted, the model consists of two embedding layers that receive input and are then concatenated.
+This concatenated representation is further passed through a sequence of fully connected layers.
+The resulting output of the network represents the probability of a match between the user and the movie.

 Setting the following hyperparameters
 - **batch size:** 500000